-Whether you want to specialize in a unique area of the law or have the opportunity to explore multiple practice areas, the Ministry of the Attorney General (MAG) Articling, Summer Law and Aboriginal Law Summer Student Programs will give you an opportunity to engage in meaningful work that serves the interests of the public.
+Whether you want to specialize in a unique area of the law or have the opportunity to explore multiple practice areas, the Ministry of the Attorney General (MAG) Articling, Summer Law and Aboriginal Law Summer Student Program Student Programs will give you an opportunity to engage in meaningful work that serves the interests of the public.

-As an articling, summer law or Aboriginal law summer student with MAG, you will be exposed to the workings of government and the process of law reform.
+As an articling, summer law or Indigenous law summer student with MAG, you will be exposed to the workings of government and the process of law reform.
 You will have access to mentoring and professional support, and opportunities to liaise with multiple practice areas and professionals as you refine your skills and interests.

-Our articling, summer law and Aboriginal law summer student programs offer various opportunities to work with experienced counsel on a range of legal matters, in addition to the opportunity to work independently on files assigned to you.
+Our articling, summer law and Indigenous law summer student programs offer various opportunities to work with experienced counsel on a range of legal matters, in addition to the opportunity to work independently on files assigned to you.

 Summer Law Program